EarthSquirrel/ChromeWindowManager/README.md

 ```

 **Download zip:**
-1. Click on the code button
+1. Click on the "code" button
-2. Click on Download ZIP
+2. Click on "Download ZIP"
 3. Extract the contents of the ZIP

 #### Enable Developer Mode